 One of the iconic pioneers of underground rock bands formed in the 60s in New York.
-Lou Reed is the frontman and the main songwriter of the band.
+Lou Reed is the frontman and the main songwriter of The Velvet Underground.
 One of their ideas was to resist the system by being obscure.
 Their music and attitude in the music industry have been inspiring generations of musicians.

-An iconic underground rock band formed in the 80’s New York.
+An iconic underground rock band formed in the 80s in New York.
 They are characterized by their weird and unorthodox tuning to their unique guitar preparations.
 Sonic Youth pushed the boundaries and paved the way for many people.